rduplain/memo/startups-for-people-with-problems.md

 ## #7: A perspective on medical startups.

+Innovating in healthcare in the United States is _complicated_.
+A full, separate discussion could unpack the various reasons _why_, but within the scope of this discussion:

+1. It's not enough to provide great user experience, your product needs to be clinically relevant.
+2. The people who need your product the most are typically not the decision maker and therefore not your customer.

+Accordingly, your product needs to be sensitive to the many layers of how health care is delivered, and your business model needs to account for who is making the decision to buy a new product.
+Often this decision is once or twice removed by an enterprise health system or an insurance carrier (or "payer" in the broader sense).

-For medical startups, namely those with a consumer audience, I have found that it is very important to focus on a clinically valid approach before being concerned with commercialization.
-Get some preliminary data _at least_ if not a full trial.
+For medical startups focused on a health condition, either directly or indirectly, I have found that it is very important to focus on a clinically valid approach with a wellness/disease management context before being concerned with commercialization.
+Get some preliminary data _at least_ if not a full clinical trial.
+Make sure you build something from a clinical basis, not a technology basis.

 This makes fundraising particularly complicated in the early stage.
 That said, health systems often invest in addition to being a customer.
 Selling to a